Sheikh Rashid brought to Islamabad local court

-Awami Muslim League (AML) leader and PTI ally Sheikh Rashid Ahmed was brought by police to a local court in Islamabad on Saturday after he petitioned the high court to prevent him being bundled off to Karachi, where a case was filed against him.
+Awami Muslim League (AML) leader and PTI ally Sheikh Rashid Ahmed was brought by police to a local court in Islamabad on Saturday after he petitioned the high court to prevent him from being bundled off to Karachi, where a fresh case was filed against him for allegedly making defamatory remarks against the PPP leadership.

 Earlier in the day, he filed a petition in the Islamabad High Court (IHC) to nullify cases filed against him in Murree and Karachi, along with orders to prevent the police from taking him to Karachi until a final decision on the case is announced.

-Ahmed was arrested on a police complaint filed by Raja Inayatur Rehman, the vice president of PPP Rawalpindi Division, wherein he said that the AML chief, in an interview with ARY’s Waseem Badami on Jan 27, alleged that Zardari recruited terrorists to plan Imran’s murder.
+Ahmed was arrested on a police complaint filed by Raja Inayatur Rehman, the vice president of PPP Rawalpindi Division, wherein he said that the AML chief, in an interview with ARY’s Waseem Badami on Jan 27, alleged that PPP co-chairman Asif Ali Zardari recruited terrorists to plan Imran’s murder.
 His remarks can be heard from the 38-second mark.

 PTI chief Imran Khan in a television address on Jan 27 had alleged that Zardari was behind a fresh assassination plot — a “plan C” — and that a terror group had been engaged for the purpose.
 He offered no evidence to back up his accusation.